tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 Keith A. Hoyes

 ### Cognitive Science - An Introduction to the Science of the Mind (2016-04 - ?)
+José Luis Bermúdez

+### Building Machines That Learn and Think Like People (2016-04 - ?)
+Breden Lake

+### EURISKO: A Program That Learns New Heuristics and Domain Concepts (2016-04 - ?)
+Douglas Lenat

+### A Mathematical Theory of Communication (2016-04 - ?)
+Claude Shannon

 ## In the reading queue